ipynb-python/Workshop-6b-Instructions/README.md

 # Python Week 6 Assessed Workshop

+---

+#### Note on workshop attendance...

+Please make sure you sign the workshop attendance sheet.

+Work that has been submitted via remote working for core workshops will only be accepted if:

+ - students have arranged this with module lead (Phil)
+ - students agree that inclusion of remote work in assessed portfolio may require a viva discussion to check understanding

+---

 Work in CodeSpaces.

 You may use the following cheat sheets if you need to look up any Python commands.